The Guitar Player (Vermeer): Provenance

 After Vermeer's death in 1675, the painting stayed in Delft in the hands of Maria de Knuijt, his widow.
 In 1682, Maria gave the painting to their daughter, Magdalena van Ruijven.
 After Magdalena's death, the painting was passed on to her widower, Jacob Abrahamsz Dissius, in 1695.
-On 16 May 1696, the painting was auctioned off at a Dissius sale in Amsterdam.
+On 16 May 1696, the painting was auctioned at a Dissius sale in Amsterdam.
 From 1794 to 1802, The Guitar Player was in the hands of Henry Temple, 2nd Viscount Palmerston, in London.
-From the dates of 1802 to 1865, the painting was owned by Temple's son, Henry John Temple, 3rd Viscount Palmerston.
-Eventually, the painting was in the ownership of John Temple's step-son, William Francis Cowper-Temple, 1st Baron Mount Temple, from 1865 - 1888.
-In 1888, his step son, Evelyn Melbourne Ashley, sold the painting to Thomas Agnew and Sons, in London.
+From 1802 to 1865, the painting was owned by Temple's son, Henry John Temple, 3rd Viscount Palmerston.
+Eventually, the painting was in the ownership of John Temple's step-son, William Francis Cowper-Temple, 1st Baron Mount Temple, from 1865 to 1888.
+In 1888, his stepson, Evelyn Melbourne Ashley, sold the painting to Thomas Agnew and Sons, in London.
 Between 1888 and 1889, the painting was sold by the Agnews to Edward Guinness.
-From the dates of 1889 to 1927, the painting was in the hands of Edward Guinness, 1st Earl of Iveagh, in London.
+From 1889 to 1927, the painting was in the hands of Edward Guinness, 1st Earl of Iveagh, in London.
+Much of his collection of paintings, including The Guitar Player, was donated to the nation after his death in 1927 as the Iveagh Bequest, housed at Kenwood House, Hampstead, north London.

 In 2012, Kenwood House closed for renovations.
 While construction was taking place, the painting was on display in the National Gallery beside the gallery's own two Vermeers.
 In 2013, The painting was returned in late December when construction was over.
-The Guitar Player is currently on display in the Kenwood House in London, as part of the Iveagh Bequest collection.
+The Guitar Player is currently on display in Kenwood House.

 Theft

-On February 23, 1974, someone stole the painting from Kenwood House and ransomed it for a deal to deliver and distribute over $1 million (US) dollars in food to the Caribbean island of Grenada, or the thief would destroy the painting.
+On 23 February 1974, the painting was stolen from Kenwood House and held for ransom in a proposed deal to deliver and distribute over $1 million (US) dollars in food to the Caribbean island of Grenada.
+The thief threatened to destroy the painting otherwise.
 Following the threat, a small strip of the painting was sent to The Times in London, along with another demand that requested the Irish Republican sisters Marian and Dolours Price be allowed to serve their prison sentences near their homes in Northern Ireland.
-It was recovered by Scotland Yard in the cemetery of St Bartholomew-the-Great, in London's financial district, on May 7, 1974.
+It was recovered by Scotland Yard in the cemetery of St Bartholomew-the-Great, in London's financial district, on 7 May 1974.
 The painting showed signs of dampness but was otherwise undamaged.